matthewdeaves/willow/README.md

 ### Production Environment
 There is a separate GitHub Repository for a [production version of Willow CMS for AWS AppRunner](https://github.com/matthewdeaves/willow_cms_production_deployment) with its own guide.

-### Thanks To

-A huge thank you to the incredible CakePHP framework for making this work possible.
-CakePHP is an open-source web, rapid development framework that makes building web applications simpler, faster and require less code.
-CakePHP allows developers to focus on building robust applications without getting bogged down by configuration details.
-Its conventions over configuration approach, powerful code generation tools, and integrated testing framework are just a few of the features that make CakePHP a standout choice for developers.
-For more information, visit the [Official CakePHP website](https://cakephp.org) and explore the [CakePHP Cookbook](https://book.cakephp.org) for comprehensive guidance.

-Additionally, a huge thank you to Simtheory.ai for providing access to a plethora of frontier models, enabling me to experiment with coding alongside multiple AI agents.
-This platform has been instrumental in pushing the boundaries of what is possible for just me to build in month to reach v1.
-For more details, check out [Simtheory.ai](https://simtheory.ai).